FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/Password_management.md

 -   A derived key file, containing the key used for securing the password
 -   An encrypted password file, containing the password encrypted with the derived key

-The <span class="code">pelencpass </span>command also allows reusing a previously generated derived key file.
+The `pelencpass `command also allows reusing a previously generated derived key file.

 ## Using the Secure Password